 Barack Obama’s Sweet Father’s Day Tribute To Malia & Sasha: ‘I’m Most Proud To Be Your Dad’

-While being the POTUS is important, Barack Obama’s ‘most proud’ of being a dad to Malia & Sasha!
+While being POTUS is important, Barack Obama’s ‘most proud’ of being a dad to Malia & Sasha!
 Obama even posted about his girls on Father’s Day, telling the world how lucky he is to have THEM.
 Even cuter?
 The adorable throwback pic he shared!

 Barack Obama, 55, embraced Father’s Day in the cutest way!
 As a dad to teen daughters Malia, 18, and Sasha Obama, 16, the former president of the United States got REAL about being a father — and he made all of our hearts melt in the process.
 Taking to Twitter on June 18, Obama posted, “Of all that I’ve done in my life, I’m most proud to be Sasha and Malia’s dad.”
 The best part?
 He re-shared a precious throwback pic that his wife Michelle Obama, 53, had posted earlier.
 The proud father then added, “To all those lucky enough to be a dad, Happy Father’s Day!”